Dog Lifestyle7 min read

 7. Use a Cooling Vest

-How they work: You soak the vest in water, wring out the excess, and put it on your dog.
-Evaporation pulls heat away from the body, similar to how a wet towel on your neck cools you down.
+How they work: Soak the vest in water, wring it out, and put it on.
+Evaporation pulls heat away from the body.
+It works exactly like putting a wet towel on your own neck.

 8. Never Leave Your Dog in a Parked Car

-This cannot be stated strongly enough.
-On an 85-degree day, the interior of a car can reach 120 degrees within 30 minutes, even with windows cracked.
+I can't state this strongly enough.
+On an 85-degree day, a car interior hits 120 degrees in 30 minutes.
+Cracking the windows doesn't help.
 Dogs die in hot cars every summer.

-• "Just a few minutes" is how most heat-related car deaths happen
+• "Just a few minutes" is how most fatal heat strokes happen

-• Many states have laws allowing bystanders or law enforcement to break car windows to rescue animals in distress
+• Many states allow bystanders to break windows to rescue distressed animals

 9. Protect Their Paws